jennyfothergill/hpc-intro/_episodes/11-connecting.md

 ## Changing Your Password

-When your account is created Research Computing assigns you a password.
+When your account is created, Research Computing assigns you a password.
 The first thing you should do upon logging in is change it!

 You can change your password by entering the `passwd` command as shown below: